maryi/CSCW-Project/Project report/ReportDocument.md

 | Figure 2.
 Bower’s (2015) typology of Web 2.0 collaborative technologies |

-Our project will test the MoCA framework as a framework to link the articualtion of CSCW to the affordances of collaborative software and systems.
+Our project will test the MoCA framework as a framework to link the articulation of CSCW to the affordances of collaborative software and systems.
 MoCA provides a framework for describing collaborative work which will be mapped to the affordances of collaborative technologies based on Bower's (2015) typology.

 ### 3. The problem we are trying to solve
 Selecting the right tool to support collaborative work is one of the main problems teams face.
 There is a wide array of  collaboration tools to choose from and as such selecting an appropriate tool can be a overwhelming and a significant challenge.
 Olsen & Olsen (2014) argue that the success of a CSCW project is contingent on the appropriate selection of tools which meet the needs of the team.
 Dudezert, Gurkan & Karoui (2010) suggest a technological perspective on virtual collaboration, which states that the efficiency of a team is based on the tool selected for collaboration.
 With such a wide range of options, it is recommended to establish a set of criteria that would be used for choosing the most appropriate tool for collaboration.